Michigan Laws and Incentives

 (Reference Executive Directive 2023-5, 2023)

-Electric Vehicle (EV) Charging Station Electricity Dealer License
+Electric Vehicle (EV) Charger Electricity Dealer License

 A person may not sell or dispense electricity as a vehicle fuel at a location other than a residence unless the person holds a valid license.
 Additional terms and conditions apply.